PanosK92/panoskarabelas/source/content/about.md

 featuredImg = "https://raw.githubusercontent.com/PanosK92/panoskarabelas/master/source/content/media/ic_space.jpg"
 +++

 Hello!
-My name is Panos, I'm a podcast host, the author of [Spartan Engine](https://github.com/PanosK92/SpartanEngine), in the past I explored AMD, Codemasters and Sony.
+My name is Panos, I'm a podcast host, author of [Spartan Engine](https://github.com/PanosK92/SpartanEngine), and in the past I explored AMD, Codemasters and Sony.
-I believe in hard work, altruism and not compromising.
+I believe in hard work, altruism, not compromising and listening to the universe.
 Scroll to the bottom of the page for my CV.

 ---